 - Violent crimes.

 - Theft, breaking and entering.

-When you do a criminal history search, in most cases won’t discover if they has had any moving violations, like:
+When you do a criminal history search, in most cases won’t discover if they have had any moving violations, like:

 - Drivers license revoked or suspended.

 - Any accidents.

 - Parking Tickets.

 - You must be over the age of 21.

 - You must possess a High School Diploma or GED